Code-Institute-Submissions/brunoroncete-project2/README.md

 ## User Stories
 ### First Time Visitor Goals
 1. As a first time visitor, I want a clear understanding of the interactive game on show.

+2. As a first time visitor, I want a description of how to play the game.

-2. As a first time visitor, I want to have live scoring and a timer showing how long I took to win the game.
+3. As a first time visitor, I want to have live scoring and a timer showing how long I took to win the game.

 # Return Visitor Goals